Getting Started with Angular Using Angular CLI and TypeScript

 cd syncfusion-angular-app

-Currently, Syncfusion provides two set of package structures for Angular components,
+Syncfusion offers two package structures for Angular components:

 1. Ivy library distribution package format

-Syncfusion’s latest Angular packages are Ivy-distributed and compatible with Angular 12 and above.
-To install the package use the following command,
+Syncfusion’s latest Angular packages are provided as Ivy-compatible and suited for Angular 12 and above.
+To install the package, execute:

 ng add @syncfusion/ej2-angular-grids